DanAddison/ellis-bolton/README.md

   Ellis Bolton | illustrator
 </h1>

-A portfolio site for an illustrator, built using the Gatsby default starter.
+A static site based on Gatsby's default starter.

-## This project requires NPM v11.6.0 to run
+## Required

+- `node v12.10.0`

 I believe it is using a local version of Gatsby CLI instead of a global one??